ankit-rathi/Designing-Decision-Systems/chapters/16_Data_Platforms.md

 However, infrastructure alone is not sufficient.
 The value of a data platform depends on the quality and reliability of the data it contains.
 Organizations must ensure that data is accurate, consistent, and interpretable.

-This requirement introduces the next critical layer in decision intelligence systems: ensuring trust in data through governance, validation, and shared understanding—what can be described as data trust.
+This requirement introduces the next critical layer in decision intelligence systems: ensuring trust in data through governance, validation, and shared understanding—what can be described as *data trust*.